Scroll to explore

 Now, the A350 and Project Sunrise will make almost any city in the world just one flight away from Australia.
 It’s the last frontier and the final fix for the tyranny of distance that has traditionally challenged travel to Australia."

 - Alan Joyce, Chief Executive Officer and Managing Director, Qantas Airways Limited

 The Qantas A350 is designed to redefine the way we travel.
 Take a look inside each of our First and Business cabins.

 Settle into our spacious, ergonomically-designed cabins with the lowest seat count of any A350-1000 in service, only 238 in total.

 Designed using a language of understated elegance, each cabin has been luxuriously crafted with innovative designs and materials to deliver the ultimate in comfort on what will be the longest flight in the world.

-We’ve collaborated with industry leaders Caon Design, Neil Perry and the Charles Perkins Centre to maximise comfort and wellbeing inflight.
+We’ve collaborated with industry leaders Caon Design, Neil Perry and the University of Sydney Charles Perkins Centre to maximise comfort and wellbeing inflight.

 All passengers can access the onboard Wellbeing Zone, a dedicated space for movement and premium refreshments, designed to optimise wellbeing throughout the flight.

-Passengers in all cabins can enjoy access to complimentary high-speed Wi-Fi and Bluetooth connectivity across their devices.
+Passengers in all cabins can enjoy access to complimentary high-speed Wi-Fi.
+Bluetooth audio connectivity is also available across devices.

 |Cruise speed||Mach 0.85|